- He watched her thread her needle again, her slender, graceful fingers never erring despite the inadequate light.

 the eye of a needle

-- A tiny aperture or opening through which it would seem impossible to pass (especially with reference to Matt.
+- A tiny aperture through which it would seem impossible to pass (especially with reference to Matt.
 19:24).Example sentences

 - The Christian bible quotes Jesus as saying it would be easier for a camel to pass through the eye of a needle than it is for a rich man to enter heaven; or then there's the Irish saying: ‘There are no pockets in a shroud’.